Lala A. Cornelius, MD

 My gender: Female

 I graduated magna cum laude and received my medical diploma from Russian Friendship University, the leading medical school in Moscow.
-I participated in cancer research at Swedish Hospital in Seattle and Vanderbilt University in Nashville.
-I completed my residency program at The University of Tennessee and completed my fellowship in Oncology/Hematology at Vanderbilt University in 2005.
-I joined the Ingrid Cancer Center at Vanderbilt University as an assistant professor through 2011, and joined Kaiser Permanente in January 2012.
-I am board certified in Internal Medicine, Medical Oncology and Hematology.
+After completing my residency program at the University of Tennessee, I finished my fellowship training in oncology/hematology at Vanderbilt University in 2005.
+I believe that clinical trial is the only way to advance cancer treatment.
+Working at Ingrid Cancer Center at Vanderbilt University as an assistant professor, I had a great opportunity to treat patients and participate in clinical trials.
+I joined Kaiser Permanente in January 2012 and was fortunate to receive a certificate of appreciation from the National Cancer Institute for enrolling patients in clinical trials while working at Kaiser Permanente as well.
+I am board certified in internal medicine, medical oncology and hematology.
 I am a member of the American Society of Clinical Oncology and American Society of Hematology.

-My areas of focus are prostate, bladder, kidney, neuroendocrine, hematologic, melanoma, breast, lung, brain, and colorectal malignancies, and benign hematology.
+My areas of focus are skin diseases including melanoma, breast cancer, benign and malignant blood diseases focusing on lymphomas, multiple myeloma as well as clotting disorders.
 I adhere to promoting effective, ethical, evidence-based cancer and hematologic treatment.
 I tailor treatment according to the best scientific evidence and preference of each individual patient.

 I believe that volunteering opportunities promote personal growth.
 I have been volunteering for more than 10 years in a school that provides care for troubled girls.
 I enjoy cooking, dancing tango, yoga, traveling and spending time with my two dogs.
 I believe that as a physician I have a responsibility to not only provide care to my patients but also to make time for self-care.
 I participate in our physician wellness program and volunteer teaching self-care to my colleagues.